Burma - Country Commercial Guide

 Overview

-The agriculture sector is one of the most important sectors of the country’s economy; agricultural goods are Burma’s second-largest export commodity.
-The sector normally contributes nearly one-third of the country’s GDP, accounts for 20 to 30 percent of total export earnings, and employs more than 70 percent of the workforce.
+The agriculture sector is one of the most important sectors of the country’s economy, and agricultural goods are Burma’s second-largest export commodity.
+The sector normally contributes nearly one-third of the country’s GDP and employs more than half of the workforce.
 A total of 12.8 million hectares out of 67.6 million hectares of land in Burma are cultivated.
-Rice is the country’s primary agricultural product, which accounts for nearly 43 percent of the total agricultural production value.
-In Burma, 70 percent of the country’s population live in rural areas, and their livelihood drives the agriculture sector as an important growth engine of rural development.
+Rice is the country’s primary agricultural product, which accounts for nearly half of the total agricultural production value.
+Since the February 2021 coup, agricultural output and trade have declined due to the regime’s controls on exports, imports, and foreign exchange.
+Armed conflict has affected numerous rural areas involved in agriculture.

-Burma’s agricultural exports include rice, maize, black gram, green gram, pigeon pea, chickpea, sesame, onion, tamarind, raw rubber, vegetables, and fruits.
-Burma’s major import items in the agricultural sector are power tillers, hand tractors, fertilizers, pesticides, herbicides, diesel oil, dumpers, loaders and spare parts, water pumps, hydraulic excavators, and gearbox assemblies for hand tractors, rod and mild steel, and hybrid and quality seeds.
+Burma’s agricultural exports include rice, maize, beans, pulses, sesame, onion, tamarind, raw rubber, mangos, melons, onions, chilies, and others.
+Burma’s major import items in the agricultural sector are power tillers, hand tractors, fertilizers, pesticides, herbicides, insecticides, weedicides, dumpers, loaders and spare parts, water pumps, hydraulic excavators, and gearbox assemblies for hand tractors, rod and mild steel, and hybrid and quality seeds.

 Leading Sub-Sector

-Agricultural Machinery and Equipment: Currently, Burma depends on traditional manual labor and lacks the advanced technology needed to produce value-added finished goods.
-There is a market potential for U.S. manufacturers of agricultural equipment and farm machinery.
-Machinery used in the assembly and manufacturing of light to heavy agricultural machinery, power tillers, walking tractors, water pumps, sprinklers, drip irrigation sets, transplanters, threshers, seeders, weeders, dryers, and farm storage facilities are all in demand.
+Agricultural Machinery and Equipment: Burma’s agriculture equipment market relies on imports, and there is market potential for U.S. manufacturers.
+Agricultural and farm machinery, including power tillers, walking tractors, water pumps, sprinklers, drip irrigation sets, transplanters, threshers, seeders, weeders, dryers, and farm storage facilities, are all in demand.

 Opportunities